Rope Links for boats

 Excellent vibration damping, flex fatigue and internal fiber-friction are other features of High molecular weight polyethylene

 It is used in high-performance sails and rigging in yachting.
 Having low stretch lets the sails retain an optimal shape and a brilliant white appearance plus exceptional resistance to abrasion.
-The sails’ useful life exceeds that of other materials—many times over!
+The useful life exceeds that of other material many times over.

-UHMWPE is also used in Body Armour personal and vehicle armor, cut-resistant gloves and clothing, climbing equipment, fishing line, spear lines for spearguns and bow strings, suspension lines on sport parachutes and paragliders, kites, and kites lines for kites sports.
-Spectra® is also used as a high-end wakeboard line.
+UHMWPE is also used in Body Armour personal and vehicle armour, cut-resistant gloves and clothing, climbing equipment, fishing line, spear lines for spear-guns and bow strings, suspension lines on sport parachutes and para-gliders, kites, and kites lines for kites sports.
+Spectra® is also used as a high-end wake-board line.
+Sometimes used as a towing and winch line.
+Its ability to float is useful in marine environment towing equipment

 Because the line floats in Seawater it is used for Ships mooring lines and as tow lines for boats of every size.
 It is considerably lighter than steel of equal weight so it often replaces metal ropes.